Aditya94A/Morphing-Material-Dialogs/README.md

 ## Misc

 P.S: We're at v0.0.1-alpha2 pre-release.
-Except things to change and break and evolve :)
+Expect things to change and break and evolve :)

 #### What happens below API 21 (<Lollipop)?